Carly Corinthos: Development

 Using the alias Carly Roberts, the character ingratiates herself into the life of her biological mother Bobbie Spencer (Jacklyn Zeman) through her enrollment in the student nursing program and they start to bond until Bobbie rejects her.
 Carly then seduces Bobbie's doctor husband Tony Jones and sets her sights on the couple's young son Lucas (Justin Cooper).
 In Carly's mind, the affair is Bobbie's karma for abandoning her.
 Carly wants from Bobbie what she feels she didn't get from her adoptive mother.
 As the affair dismantles a once happy marriage, Sarah Brown maintained Carly's intentions start off pure.
 With Bobbie shutting her out, Carly goes on the defensive and develops feelings for Tony which she is very reluctant to face.
 Though she knows the relationship is built on her lies of omission, Tony becomes the center of Carly's life.
 Meanwhile, Bobbie's brother Luke Spencer (Anthony Geary) recognizes a kindred spirit in his niece and "that excites him"—which is why he keeps the secret.
 As the walls feel like they are closing in on her, Carly becomes impulsive and self-destructive and has a one-night stand with the troubled alcoholic A. J. Quartermaine (Sean Kanan).
 According to Brown, the writing for Carly isn't to garner sympathy from viewers, but being aware her motives creates a certain intrigue.

 Reception

 Brown's portrayal of Carly has been the subject of universal acclaim.
 In July 2020, Soaps.com ranked Wright's casting as the fifth all-time best recasts on a soap opera.
 Editor Charlie Mason cited that Wright "put yet another unique stamp on the part."
+In 2023, Charlie Mason from Soaps She Knows placed Carly at fourth place on his ranked list of General Hospital’s 40+ Greatest Characters of All Time, commenting "You know how you know that Carly is one of the all-time greats on General Hospital?
+The character’s withstood two and a half recasts (from Sarah Brown to Tamara Braun to, briefly, Jennifer Bransford, then Laura Wright) to remain an unstoppable force of nature, a freight train you’d be terrified to be in front of but more often than not find yourself willing to get behind."
+The following year, Mason included Carly in his list of the worst mothers in American soap operas, writing, "No matter how many of her children got kidnapped, shot at or killed, Sonny's moll refused to get unmarried from the Mob.
+Until, that is, the made man developed both a case of amnesia and the hots for another woman."
+Mason placed Carly 23rd on his ranked list of Soaps' 40 Most Iconic Characters of All Time, commenting, "No matter who's been walking the walk and talking the talk as Port Charles' foremost hellraiser, the spitfire has always left a trail of scorched earth in her wake".